 Our silicon timing systems products are designed to address a wide range of applications across a broad array of end markets.
 Our product portfolio encompasses oscillators and standalone resonators.
-We also began sampling clock ICs in the second quarter of 2019.
-As of September 30, 2019, we have shipped over 1.5 billion units to over 10,000 end customers, and our products have been designed into over 200 applications.
-The programmability of our product platforms enables us to generate solutions quickly to customer specifications, as evidenced by over 30,000 of our part numbers shipped to date derived from 65 product platforms, including 9 in MEMS, 16 in complementary metal-oxide semiconductors, and 20 packaging options.
+We also have started to sample clock ICs.
+As of December 31, 2018, we have shipped approximately 1.3 billion units to over 10,000 end customers, and our products have been designed into over 200 applications.
+The programmability of our product platforms enables us to generate solutions quickly to customer specifications, as evidenced by over 30,000 of our part numbers shipped to date derived from 65 product platforms.